 Inefficient Traffic Signals Cause Unneeded Delays & Congestion

 Almost every driver has experienced the annoyance of getting stopped by a red light at a deserted intersection.
-Or just the opposite, traffic so congested that you’ve had to wait through several light cycles to make a left turn.
+Or just the opposite, traffic so congested that you’ve had to wait through several green arrows to make a left turn.
 At times, it feels like the traffic signals are conspiring against us.
-Why can’t the traffic lights adjust to actual roadway conditions?
+Why can’t the traffic signals adjust to actual roadway conditions?

-With standard traffic signals, retiming events might only occur every few years, and the process is reliant on time-consuming, manually collected data over a several day period.
+With typical traffic signals, retiming might only occur every few years and the process is reliant on time-consuming, manually collected data over a several-day period.
 Even then, typical time-of-day signal timing plans don’t accommodate for variable and unpredictable traffic patterns.
 To make matters worse, when poorly timed, traffic signals (particularly along busy corridors) significantly contribute to traffic congestion, excess fuel consumption, and frustrated drivers.